 Community challenges for online video businesses are a great way to build your audience and increase engagement simultaneously.
 They allow you to build a solid, engaged community, encourage an enormous amount of user-generated content, and demonstrate the value of your subscription.
 Who, after all, doesn’t love being able to recognize that they’ve accomplished something?
 Those kinds of milestones are important and can keep subscribers around.

 Ready to get started hosting your online community challenges?
-See how Uscreen can help, with strong hosting that supports numerous large video files for large viewer counts.
+See how our online community platform features can help, with strong hosting that supports numerous large video files for large viewer counts.